 17. Mow grass for neighbors.

-20. Take a load of clothes to the consignment store.
-Some will pay up front, others will pay you after your clothes sell.
+19. Take a load of clothes to the consignment store.
+Some will pay upfront, others will pay you after your clothes sell.
+Some even give you an additional amount if you use the credit for purchases in the store.

-21. If you have a good eye, you can purchase high quality used clothes at thrift shops on bag-sale or dollar days, then sell them on sites like ThreadUp or at a local consignment shops.
+21. If you have a good eye, you can purchase high-quality used clothes at thrift shops on bag-sale or dollar days, then sell them on sites like ThredUp or at a local consignment shops.
 I’ve done this.
 It works.

 22. Become an expert on JustAnswer, and help people with their questions.